By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 4. If you have a spiritual or religious faith, practice it like your life depends on it.
 If you have severe depression your life just might depend on it.

-5. Do not stay home alone.
+5. Do not stay at home alone.
 Find places to go and people to be around.
 This is an area where alcoholics, drug addicts, and other recovering people just may have an advantage if they chose to use it.
-All across this country and beyond, twelve step groups will have increased meetings during the holiday season.
+All across this country and beyond, twelve-step groups will have increased meetings during the holiday season.
 Many have potluck dinners.
 Some groups will hold Alco-thons and marathon meetings, around the clock 24 hours meetings of recovering people who encourage and support each other.
 For more information check your appropriate fellowship on-line or call the local central office.

 6. Make use of your support system.
 Call someone you care about.
 Call someone who cares about you.
 If you have no support system – see point 5 above.

 7. Plan to do something for someone else.
 Any minute you are thinking about someone else is a moment you are not worrying about yourself.